-, where a character is unable to create art (or procreate) not because they lack the corresponding senses but out of a lack of creative spark.
-Also compare Blind Musician
+Contrast Creative Sterility, where a character is unable to create art (or procreate) not because they lack the corresponding senses but out of a lack of creative spark.
+See also the specific Sub-Trope Blind Musician.
+Opposite of Dream-Crushing Handicap, where it becomes physically impossible to follow the dream.

 - In XXX Holic, Watanuki turns out to be unable to remember the taste of his food.